unoplatform/uno/doc/articles/guides/raspberry-pi/raspberry-pi-intro.md

 `./unoapp1.Skia.Gtk`

-I've create a Blog Post around how you can actually automate Building, Deploying and even debugging from your Windows machine using VS Code;
+I've created a blog post around how you can actually automate Building, Deploying and even debugging from your Windows machine using VS Code;

 [Developing UWP Apps for the Raspberry Pi with Uno Platform](https://www.petecodes.co.uk/developing-uwp-apps-for-the-raspberry-pi-with-uno-platform/)